dsdante/trading-bot-python/README.md

 ### 2.2 Running the bot

 Add or remove function calls in `trading_bot.py` as you see fit and run it.
-* `db.deploy()` — Create a database if needed and load a static data in it.
+* `db.deploy()` — Create a database and fill it with the static data.
-* `download_instrument_info()` — Download a list of the instruments and their properties to the DB.
+* `download_instrument_info()` — Download a list of the instruments and their properties to the database.
-* `download_history()` — Download the candle history to the DB.
-This function properly resumes after an interruption (Ctrl+C).
+* `download_history()` — Download the candle history to the database.
+This function correctly resumes after an interruption (Ctrl+C).
 The instruments that have not yet been recorded this year are processed correctly.
-The current year is only downloaded once; after that, it should be updated with `GetCandles()` (not yet implemented).
+The current year is only downloaded at the first run; after that, it should be updated with `GetCandles()` (not yet implemented).